 In the above example, Jenny would instead face charges for battery.

-It is probable that a Las Vegas immigration judge would consider NRS 200.408 violations to be crimes involving moral turpitude in Nevada.
+It is probable that a Las Vegas immigration judge would consider NRS 200.408 violations to be crimes involving moral turpitude.
 This means that an alien who gets convicted of violating NRS 200.408 may be deported once he/she finishes serving the sentence.

 NRS 200.408 convictions are usually not sealable in Nevada.3 But if the charge gets dismissed so that there is no conviction, then the defendant can immediately ask the court to seal his/her arrest record.4